-- Return to the Résumé Formatting and Submission Topics menu - Return to the Résumé Topics menu
+- Return to the Résumé Formatting and Submission Topics menu - Return to the Résumé Topics menu overall presentation increase your chances of getting interviews and hence the jobs you apply to.

 For more on résumés, see the following resources:

 - Introduction to and Expectations for Résumés (Purdue OWL, n.d.) and the modules following - How to Make a Resume (wikiHow, 2018)